The Driving Companion

 Congratulations on obtaining your Learner's Permit.
 You have taken the first steps towards embarking on a long driving career.

 This book is designed to inform you about the journey ahead and help you become a safe and capable driver.
-Read it thoroughly and keep it safe and secure.

 The Driving Companion includes the following sections: